 The following pertains to the use of this website.
-As the party responsible for the data processing (controller), we process the personal data collected via our website and store them for the period, which is required to achieve the specified purpose and to comply with the statutory requirements.
-The following text informs you of the data we collect and the way we process the collected data.
-We also inform you about on data privacy rights as they pertain to the use of our website.
+As the party responsible for data processing (controller), we process your personal data collected via our website and store them for the period necessary to achieve the specified purposes and to comply with statutory requirements.
+In the following, we inform you about the data we collect and the way we process them.
+Furthermore, we inform you about your data privacy rights pertaining to the use of this website.

-1. Name and contact information of the person who signs responsible for the data processing (controller) and of the society’s data protection officer
+1. Name and contact information of the person responsible for data processing (controller) and of the corporate Data Protection Officer

 Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V.

 Hansastrasse 27 c,

 D-80686 München (Munich, Germany)

 on behalf of the Fraunhofer Institute for Toxicology and Experimental Medicine